dimagi/commcare-hq/corehq/motech/README.md

 [OpenMRS](https://openmrs.org/) is used for storing and managing patient data.
 [Bahmni](https://www.bahmni.org/) is an EMR and hospital system built on top of OpenMRS.
 Integration with Bahmni implies integration with OpenMRS.

-Because there is quite a lot of overlap between the kind of data that CommCare uses and the kind that OpenMRS uses, integration between these two systems has the potential to be richer than the integration between CommCare and DHIS2.

-OpenMRS integration is under development, and this information may date quickly.
+### Importing data from OpenMRS to CommCare
 CommCare can import data from OpenMRS using OpenMRS's Reporting API.

+### Sending data from CommCare to OpenMRS
 CommCare sends data to OpenMRS using its Web Services API.

 All data sent to OpenMRS relates to what OpenMRS refers to as "patients", "visits", "encounters" and "events".
 In CommCare these correspond to properties of one or a handful of case types, and values of some form questions.

 CommCare uses Repeaters to build and send a workflow of requests to OpenMRS, populated using both cases and forms.

-Currently under development is the ability to import "live" (or very recent) changes from OpenMRS using its Atom Feed API.
-This will update CommCare cases, and will appear similar to the system form submissions of a case import.

 History
 -------